 As for free (and completely legal!) streaming platforms, if you live in the U.S. and Canada, we recommend Popcornflix.
 You’ll find a good list of films and TV shows, including several well-known Hollywood titles.
 If you already own a Disney+ subscription, don’t forget to watch Frozen II: Disney has made it available three months before its official release, to provide “some fun and joy during this challenging period.”

-Another great option is Snagfilm: most of the movies in its extensive library are available worldwide, divided in categories that range from film classics to “history lessons” and “celebrate pride”.
-Open Culture is also available all over the world, with an even bigger selection that includes Oscar-winning movies, Korean feature films, Hollywood classics and sections dedicated to Charlie Chaplin, Andrei Tarkovsky and Alfred Hitchcock.
+Another great option is Open Culture, available all over the world, with a big selection that includes Oscar-winning movies, Korean feature films, Hollywood classics and sections dedicated to Charlie Chaplin, Andrei Tarkovsky and Alfred Hitchcock.

 If you live in Italy, check out Minerva Pictures’s streaming platform, The Film Club: as a response to the outbreak, over 100 films have just been made available for free until 3rd April, and you’ll find classics by Almodóvar, the Sharknado saga and Italian classics.